deepanshs/csdmpy/docs/startFromScratch/interacting_with_csdm.rst

     LinearDimension([0.
 1. 2.
 3. 4.
 5. 6.
 7. 8.
 9.])
     )

-An exception is raised for csdm object with non dimensionless dependent variables

 **Example 15**

 .. doctest::

     >>> new_csdm2 = np.exp(new_csdm1 * cp.ScalarQuantity('K')) # doctest: +SKIP
     ValueError: Cannot apply `exp` to quantity with physical type `temperature`.

+An exception is raised for csdm object with non-dimensionless dependent variables

 Method that are independent of the dependent variable dimensionality
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''